2i2i/tokenomics/README.md

 on the other hand, for normal actors, a tradable receipt token represents freedom. they can vote and immediately use the receipt tokens elsewhere in DeFi instead of losing out. this makes voting a low and fixed cost effort.

-rather than requiring accounts to freeze their gov tokens during long periods (e.g. months), we only need locking during the voting periods, which is a more precise solution. each vote is independent.
+rather than requiring accounts to freeze their gov tokens during long periods (e.g. months), we only need non-economic locking during the voting periods, which is a more precise solution. each vote is independent.

 ### on-chain voting